darkaiba/ModuleMachineLearning/README.md

 <h6><b>Unsupervised</b><h6>

 <p align="justify">In this case, the algorithm is trained using unlabeled data.
-The goal is for the algorithm to find hidden patterns and structures in the data, without the need for predefined <answers class=""></answers></p>
+The goal is for the algorithm to find hidden patterns and structures in the data, without the need for predefined answers. </p>

 <p align="justify">K-means - Clustering </p>
 <p align="justify">